secondlevel/EEG-classification/README.md

 python model_testing.py
 ```

-Then you will get the result like this, each of the values were accuracy.
+Then you will get the best result like this, each of the values were accuracy.

 |             | ReLU      |LeakyReLU |ELU       |
 |-------------|-----------|----------|----------|